jayconwi/Sprout/README.md

 - Implement more unit test scenarios
 - Implement SwaggerUI for API documentation
 - Separate the solution for the client ReactJS app
-- Add configurability in the appsettings or much better if database for hardcoded calculation figures
+- Add configurability for the hardcoded calculation figures in the appsettings or much better if it's in the database
 - IdentityServer4 can be on a separate solution so that we can remove the auth responsibility in the API
-- I could've set up logs and AutoMapper
+- Set up logs and AutoMapper
 - Make the app cloud enabled for better scalability and monitoring
+- Add interface for the EmployeeService and UnitOfWork

 If I were to make this cloud enabled, here are some steps that I'd do
 - IdentityServer4 can be replaced to Microsoft Identity Platform and take advantage of MSAL